Neoteroi/BlackSheep-Docs/docs/testing.md

 ### Navigating the API using OpenAPI Documentation

-At this point the application can already be started.
+At this point, the application can already be started.
 The API methods are not implemented, yet, so they cannot do anything interesting.
 However, the framework can generate OpenAPI Documentation and expose a documentation UI.